CypriotUnknown/wrc-scraper-scrapy/README.md

 - news
 - rally-results

-Spider name must be passed in the main run command like so:
+Spider name must be passed as an argument (-s or --spider):

 ```python
 python3 main.py -s news